 We talk frankly about the absolute necessity of coming clean with his wife.
 He has hurt her in many ways and he owes her the truth.
 We explain our position that we believe a man needs to confess the breadth and depth of his sexual sins against her, but that he should not burden her with specific details.
 The reason for full disclosure is, if there is going to be true intimacy, there must first be forgiveness and that forgiveness must be complete.
 After all, if you owed someone $10,000 but they were misinformed and only thought it was $1,000, then even if they said, “I forgive your debt against me,” you would know there was still $9,000 outstanding.
 If down the road, they learned of the additional debt, they would most certainly feel betrayed.
 This is how most wives feel when they forgive their husbands only to discover later they had only forgiven the tip of the ice berg.

-We then explain that while this “full disclosure” is essential, it probably shouldn’t happen today.
-The reason is the husband needs some time to work through his own history to clearly see the depth of his sin.
-To help him do that, I point him to the “Sexual History Inventory” I have in chapter three.
-I instruct him to go home and work through it and then through chapter XIII “Telling Your Wife About Your Struggle.”
+We then explain that while this “full disclosure” is essential, it cannot happen today.
+The reason is the husband needs some time to work through his own history to clearly see the depth of his sin and the damage he has done.
+The wife also needs to do some preparation work that we describe in our “Disclosure Process” page.

 Phone & Web Support